yix/wg-busy/README.md

 - **Advanced Routing**:
   - **Flexible Exit Nodes**: Any peer can be an exit node for any other peer.
   - **Split Tunneling**: Configure exit nodes to route all traffic or only specific subnets.
+  - **Advertised Routes**: Expose networks behind a peer to the VPN.
-  - **Policy Routing**: Automatically manages Linux policy routing tables to direct traffic through specific peers.
+  - **Policy Routing**: Define custom routes with specific gateways (`CIDR via IP`) per peer, automatically managing Linux policy routing tables.
 - **Real-time Stats**: Live bandwidth usage, sparkline graphs, and connection status.
 - **QR Codes**: Generate configuration QR codes for mobile clients.